 The seller also recommends this equipment for anyone planning to perform quick shape ups on a small yard.
 One user claimed that his machine was heavy though it offered high power.

 Some buyers mention that this machine does a great job, and it does not clog on weed.
-One user was frustrated that its ergonomics are awkward, and his machine did not feed the line automatically like the seller claims.
+One user was frustrated that its battery life is subpar and was not enough to do all the job they wanted.

 Overall, it’s a nice weed cutter that gets the job done fast.